 Ephesians 5:31 of the Christian bible states; - "…a man will leave his father and mother and be united to his wife, and the two will become one flesh."
 This is purely European tradition.

 But in Igbo/African tradition, it is the woman that leaves her father and mother to join her husband and the two will become one.

 Hence, it is the man that marries the woman.
 This particularly makes sense considering that Ephesians 5:23 states: “for the husband is the head of the wife…”

 So if the husband is the head it is reasonable to assume that the subordinate will have to join the head in his own house.
-Or could it be possible for someone to be the head in another person’s house?
+Or could it be possible for someone to be the head of another person’s house?

-However, in Europe the marriage starts when a man proposes to the woman, though this trend is changing now as some women have started proposing to men.
+However, in Europe, marriage starts when a man proposes to the woman, though this trend is changing now as some women have started proposing to men.
 The man is expected to go on his kneel to make that marriage proposal.
 If the woman accepts, the next thing will be the marriage ceremony.

-She kneels to take a cup of wine from her father, and then kneels to present the cup of wine to her future husband.
+She kneels to take a cup of wine from her father and then kneels to present the cup of wine to her future husband.
 This is a symbolic way of presenting/introducing her future husband to her family.

 This is also a symbolic way for the man to officially ask the permission of the bride’s father to take his daughter as his wife.